drmaize/ThermoAlign/README.md

     docker cp <containerId>:/file/path/within/container /host/path/target

+    # Example:
-    # example (Replace "44a8a1fe2bff" with your docker contaiener id; "TA_2016-08-08T15_23_29_531468/" with the directory name of the TA output files you have generated within your container; "./" with your desired local directory)
+    # Note: Replace "44a8a1fe2bff" with your docker contaiener id;
+    # Replace "TA_2016-08-08T15_23_29_531468/" with the directory name of the TA output files you have generated within your container;
+    # Replace "./" with your desired local directory

     docker cp 44a8a1fe2bff:/TA_codes/TA_2016-08-08T15_23_29_531468/ ./

 The output files from each modules are explained <a href="#output">here</a>.